MAYRUAN/big-data-architecture-project/dsc650-big-data-portfolio-starter-main/docs/project-summary.md

 Describe the most meaningful technical problems encountered while building the project.

+Challenges: Resolving Script and Execution Errors During Pipeline Development

 For each important challenge, explain:

-1. what happened;
+1. What happened?
+  Unexpected errors occurred during code execution and script execution while connecting Spark MLlib transformations to downstream storage targets.
-2. how you investigated it;
+2. How you investigated it?
+   Analyzed raw terminal execution logs and stack traces, then cross-referenced error messages against external online technical resources, class documentation, and rewatched the walkthrough video.
-3. what you changed or fixed;
+3. What you changed or fixed?
+   Refined Python script logic to handle dataframe schema constraints cleanly and corrected partition-level execution code to allow Spark executors to write outputs smoothly.
+Rerun the command in the terminal to fix errors.
-4. what you learned from the issue.
+4. What you learned from the issue.
+   Developing strong end-to-end troubleshooting habits—isolating errors using log output and leveraging technical documentation—is essential for resolving integration issues across distributed big data systems.

 ## Results

 Summarize the final technical results, including the successful movement of data through the pipeline and the machine learning results produced by Spark MLlib.

+**Pipeline Data Movement**
+**Ingestion & Storage:** Raw branch growth data flowed seamlessly through Apache NiFi into HDFS, where it was structured into the branch_growth Hive table.
+**Processing & Analytics:** PySpark queried Hive (SELECT Ad_Budget_K, New_Accnts_Opened), cleaned missing entries (growth_df.na.drop()), and vectorized input attributes via VectorAssembler.
+**Persistence & Verification:** Using foreachPartition, Spark executors wrote the final performance outputs to the branch_growth_metrics HBase table, which was verified with the HBase shell scan command.

+**Spark MLlib Model Results**
+**R-Squared ($R^2$):** 0.9393862497926574 ($\approx 0.9394$)
+**Root Mean Squared Error (RMSE):** 3.8133770876014292 ($\approx 3.8134$)
+**Predictive Performance:** The LinearRegression model demonstrated an exceptionally high goodness of fit, explaining approximately 93.94% of the variance in new account openings with respect to advertising expenditure (Ad_Budget_K), with an average prediction error of only 3.81 accounts.

 ## Lessons Learned

 Describe the most important technical lessons gained from integrating multiple distributed services in one environment.

+Integrating multiple distributed services highlights that pipeline success relies on managing data formats and network handoffs across distinct architectures, rather than viewing individual tools in isolation.
+Writing to external storage, such as HBase, from Spark requires partition-aware execution, such as foreachPartition, to prevent network bottlenecks and connection pool exhaustion across worker nodes.
+Stable execution requires a firm grasp of how YARN orchestrates resources, allocating memory overhead and driver or executor containers across the cluster.
+Finally, diagnosing failures in complex environments depends on analyzing logs across every layer—from YARN and Spark down to HBase—while embedding defensive data preparation to maintain end-to-end pipeline resilience.

 ## Production Considerations

 Explain what you would change if this architecture were being deployed as a production system.

 Possible areas to consider include: